 Does Poland Use the Euro Currency?
-Where to change money?
-These are the most important questions every traveler needs to know about Poland.
-Poland is currently in the process of adopting the Euro currency!
+Where to change money in Poland?
+These are the most important questions every traveler needs to know about.
+Poland is the last years in the process of adopting the Euro currency!

 Poland is not using the euro currency